Which plant has long, slender leaves that taper to a point?

 Study for the Pennsylvania State Extension Cool-Season Turfgrass Pest Management Test.
 Enhance your skills with flashcards and multiple choice questions featuring hints and explanations.
 Get ready to ace your exam!

-The plant that has long, slender leaves that taper to a point is indeed the buckhorn plantain.
-Buckhorn plantain (Plantago lanceolata) is characterized by its narrow, lance-shaped leaves that can grow several inches long and have a pointed tip, giving them a distinctive appearance.
-This specific leaf shape is typical of the plantain family and helps it adapt to various environments.
+The plant that features long, slender leaves that taper to a point is indeed Plantain, specifically buckhorn plantain.
+This plant is characterized by its narrow, elongated leaves that grow in a rosette formation and can reach several inches in length.
+The pointed tips of the leaves contribute to the overall distinctive appearance of the plant.

 Subscribe